 - 6.4.1 All employees shall be entitled to a rest pause of 10 minutes' duration in the employer's time in the first and second half of their daily work.
-Such rest pauses shall be taken at such times as will not interfere with continuity of work, where continuity is necessary. - 6.4.2 Notwithstanding clause 6.4.1, at the Employer's discretion (having regard to the employees' health and welfare, as well as taking into account peak periods of workload) one rest pause of 20 minutes in the first part of the working day may be taken.
+Such rest pauses shall be taken at such times as will not interfere with continuity of work, where continuity is necessary. - 6.4.2 Notwithstanding clause 6.4.1, the morning and afternoon rest pauses shall not be eliminated, however, after consultation between the employer and the Union, and having regard to the employee's health and welfare, as well as taking into account peak periods of workload, one rest pause of 20 minutes in the first part of the working day may be substituted.